 If the odor persists, or if there is any visible soiling on any surface, the next step is to wash the tent.
 Tent fabric is usually treated with various coatings, so take caution when cleaning.
 Gentle dish soap or castile soap is recommended, but the use of stronger spray cleansers is not recommended as they could strip away any protective coatings.
 Spray the affected areas and gently scrub with a cloth or soft-bristled brush to remove any visible grime.

-After all visible grime and/or spots have been removed, mist the tent surfaces with Homebiotic Environmental Probiotic spray to help eliminate musty odors at the source.
+Consider using Homebiotic Surface Cleaner, which is citric acid based, to clean your tent naturally without harsh chemicals.
+After all visible grime and/or spots have been removed, mist the tent surfaces with Homebiotic Probiotic Spray to help eliminate musty odors at the source.
 Then let the tent dry fully, preferably on a sunny day.

 If your tent has pockets, pouches or flaps, prop them up to encourage better airflow.
 If necessary, you can also use an ordinary box fan to speed up the drying process.